khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS/README.md

     \_SB.PCI0.PEG0.PEGP

+And for those having issues finding the device path, you can also find it in windows by following the ACPI path in device Manager.

+>Properties->Details of the Nvidia device, scroll through the properties until you find "BIOS name"
+>
+>\- Rehabman

 Now we can create our SSDT!

 Let's open MaciASL, create a file, paste the text below and replace the device path with the one you have: